Indian retailer Future's shares surge as regulator approves Amazon investment

-BENGALURU (Reuters) - Shares in Future Retail Ltd surged 13% on Friday, after India’s antitrust body approved a deal that would give Amazon.com Inc a minority stake in one of the country’s top retail groups.
+BENGALURU (Reuters) - Shares in Future Retail Ltd (FRTL.NS) surged 13% on Friday, after India’s antitrust body approved a deal that would give Amazon.com Inc (AMZN.O) a minority stake in one of the country’s top retail groups.

 Future Retail in August announced the deal that would result in the U.S. online retail giant acquiring a 3.58% stake in the company, which runs over 1,500 stores in India and owns budget department store chain Big Bazaar.